Diversity of Fuzzy Dark Matter Solitons: Effects of the gravitomagnetic field

-For a FDM particle rotating in the $x-y$ plane, the magnitude of its angular momentum is $L=mvr$, where its linear velocity relative to the central supermassive BH is typically $v\sim10^{-3}c$.
-According to Eq.~(\ref{eq:Pm00}), the linear gravitational potential in the $x-y$ plane is
+For an FDM particle, we can obtain its $z$ direction angular momentum by Eq.~\eqref{eq:AngMom} , where $v\sim10^{-3}c$ and $\rho$ is rescaled from the green curve in Fig.~\ref{fig:ge}. $\lambda$ is determined from the comparison between the integration of the green curve and $M$ (Eq.~\ref{eq:r_h} or \ref{eq:r_h_n}).
+Meanwhile, $M_{\rm bh}$ is also rescaled from $\tilde{M}_{\rm bh}=0.5$ with the same $\lambda$.
+According to Eq.~(\ref{eq:Pm00}), the linear gravitational potential in the $x-y$ plane follows